Glossary of Filtration terms

 FILTRATION RATING, MEAN: A measurement of the average size of the pores of the filter medium.

 FILTRATION RATING, NOMINAL MICRON: An arbitrary micron value indicated by the manufacturer.
-Often defined 95% of all the particles of this size, and larger, retained by the filter medium.
+Often defined 95% of all the particles of this size, and larger, are retained by the filter medium.

 KARL FISCHER: Analytical method of determining amount of water present in a sample by filtration.